jawher/jawher.me/content/2015-01-18-parsing-command-line-arguments-finite-state-machine-backtracking.md

 The exit points can then be retrieved by traversing the transitions until reaching the terminal states (there could be multiple exit points).
 However, I decided to always return exactly one entry point and one exit point to make my life easier (as would be seen below).

-Here's how mow.cli transformes the different spec string components into FSMs.
+Here's how mow.cli transforms the different spec string components into FSMs.

 ### Options